maria-sanchez-g/API/README.txt

   mongoose.connection.on("error", (error) => {
     console.error("MongoDB error event:", error.message);
   });
-// This listens for “error events” from the MongoDB connection.
-Even after connecting successfully, MongoDB may have problems later.
-// This helps you detect those issues in real time.

   mongoose.connection.on("disconnected", () => {
     console.error("MongoDB disconnected");
   });
 }
-//This listens for the “disconnected” event.
-It notifies you if the database connection is lost.

 module.exports = connectDB;

 5. .env file
 MONGO_URI=mongodb://localhost/NameofDatabase //check what is the localhost in MongoDB ex: 127.0.0.1:27017